giswqs/gh-pages-html-template/README.md

 # gh-pages-html-template

-A template for deploying a simple HTML website to GitHub Pages
+A simple template for deploying an HTML website to GitHub Pages

 ## Instructions